Blog | 16th Jan, 2024

 4

-It would require an overhaul of the entire gas network
+It would require a huge overhaul of the gas network

 Hydrogen is a smaller and more volatile molecule than methane, so it can leak more easily and increase the risk of explosions.
-It also reacts with steel and causes ‘embrittlement’.[4]
-So to blend any more than about 10% hydrogen the entire gas network would need a massive upgrade.
-Households and businesses would have to pay for this through their bills and, perversely, the owners of the gas network would make larger profits – which is why they love the idea so much.
+It also needs to be transported at much higher pressures and reacts with steel, causing ‘embrittlement’.[4]
+All of this means blending large volumes of hydrogen into the gas network would require huge upgrades.
+And to reach 100% hydrogen we'd need a completely new transmission system connected to renewable energy zones.
+Households and businesses would pay for this through their bills and, perversely, the owners of the gas network would make larger profits – which is why they love the idea.

 5